-Despite receiving the net proceeds from its Offering and the issuance of convertible notes, the Company's management is of the opinion that it will not have sufficient funds to meet the Company's working capital requirements and debt obligations as they become due starting from one year from the date of this report due to the recurring loss.
+Despite receiving the net proceeds from the offerings, and issuance of convertible notes, the Company's management is of the opinion that it will not have sufficient funds to meet the Company's working capital requirements and debt obligations as they become due starting from one year from the date of this report due to the recurring loss.
 Therefore, management has determined that there is a significant doubt about its ability to continue as a going concern.
 If the Company is unable to generate significant revenue, it may be required to curtail or cease its operations.
 Management is trying to alleviate the going concern risk through the following sources:

-- Equity financing to support its working capital; - Other available sources of financing (including debt) from Malaysian banks and other financial institutions; and - Financial support and credit guarantee commitments from the Company's related parties.
+- Equity financing to support its working capital; - Financial support and credit guarantee commitments from the Company's related parties.